 Don’t skip this one.
 If the nurse in the hospital offers you a suppository to help you go, take it.
 Going that first time after you have a baby, whether vaginal or c-section is hell.

 You’ll want to make it as easy as possible.
 Do not strain to make yourself go.

 Just one thing to keep in mind, if you had a 4th-degree tear, suppositories should not be used, and if you need to use one talk to your provider to determine if and when you can use a suppository.

 You do not want to disrupt any of the stitches.
 Your nurse will know this but take this upon yourself to remember as things do get busy on the postpartum floor.

 Another post pregnancy gift many women get, myself included, are hemorrhoids.
 Tucks or any of the generic varieties will work fine.
 They have witch hazel in them which is magic for relief or hemorrhoid pain.

 If you are like most women postpartum, you will likely have swelling in your feet and ankles after delivery.
 I couldn’t wear shoes for days.
-I really liked the soft fuzzy socks.
+I really liked wearing soft fuzzy postpartum socks.
 They are super stretchy and didn’t feel restrictive.